AmyWeitzman/House-Hunt/README.md

 If, at any time, you would like to stop playing all together, *text "og"* (the opposite of go).
 <img src="assets/og.jpg" width=400 height=200 /><br>

-**NOTE:** You cannot search the internet for ideas or screenshot images of objects.

 # Scoring
 Just like in Scattergories points are earned for unique responses.
 Each object that you found that counts will be 1 point. <br>